EmbedJournal/embedjournal/_posts/2016-11-09-custom-rfs-beaglebone-black.md

 "BusyBox combines tiny versions of many common UNIX utilities into a single small executable.
 It provides replacements for most of the utilities you usually find in GNU fileutils, shellutils, etc. The utilities in BusyBox generally have fewer options than their full-featured GNU cousins; however, the options that are included provide the expected functionality and behave very much like their GNU counterparts.
 BusyBox provides a fairly complete environment for any small or embedded system."

 Busybox is focused mainly on Embedded platforms as the size optimization is vastly required.
 It could be built as the binary requiring shared libraries (default option) or a single static binary requiring no external shared libraries.
-We are going to use the later one.
+We are going to use the latter one.

 **Working with Busybox**